PHARMACEUTICAL AIDS

 - Modify the API’s solubility and bioavailability.

-- Help APIs to maintain their polymorphic forms or conformations.
+- Help APIs maintain their polymorphic forms or conformations.

-- Help liquid dosage forms in maintaining their pH or osmolarity.
+- Help liquid dosage forms maintain pH or osmolarity.

 - Act as antioxidants, emulsifying agents, aerosol propellants, tablet binders, and tablet disintegrants.

-- Prevent aggregation or dissociation (e.g., of protein and polysaccharide actives).
+- Prevent aggregation or dissociation of protein and polysaccharide actives.

-- Make up the bulk of a potent drug formulation to obtain an accurate dosage form.
+- Make up the bulk of potent drug formulations to obtain accurate dosage forms.

 - Improve patient compliance.

-- Modify the formulation’s safety and effectiveness during its use and storage period.
+- Modify the formulation’s safety and effectiveness during storage and use.

 CHARACTERISTIC FEATURES OF AN IDEAL PHARMACEUTICAL AID